Azure/bicep-types-az/generated/resourcemover/microsoft.migrate/2019-10-01-preview/types.md

 * **name**: string: Gets the name of the proxy resource on the target side.
 * **sourceArmResourceId**: string (Required): Gets the ARM resource ID of the tracked resource being referenced.

-## Microsoft.Network/networkInterfaces
+## NetworkInterfaceResourceSettings
 ### Properties
 * **enableAcceleratedNetworking**: bool: Gets or sets a value indicating whether accelerated networking is enabled.
 * **ipConfigurations**: [NicIpConfigurationResourceSettings](#nicipconfigurationresourcesettings)[]: Gets or sets the IP configurations of the NIC.
-* **resourceType**: 'Microsoft.Network/networkInterfaces' (Required): Defines the network interface resource settings.
+* **resourceType**: 'Microsoft.Network/networkInterfaces' (Required): The resource type.
+For example, the value can be Microsoft.Compute/virtualMachines.

 ## NicIpConfigurationResourceSettings
 ### Properties